 The media for online training and education varies widely, from pages of HTML text to streaming full-motion video, to highly interactive Flash or HTML5.
 Regardless of the media, online education, like classroom education, should be developed to meet carefully articulated learning objectives.
 The amount of technological “whiz-bang” incorporated into the online education activity should be dictated by the lesson objectives and should reflect the time and resources available to develop the lesson.

 Individuals and organizations are rapidly integrating online education into their training programs because of several important benefits.

 Low cost of entry

-Users can immediately start consuming online education with nothing more than a web-enabled device like a smartphone, tablet, notebook or PC.
+Users can immediately start consuming online education with nothing more than a web-enabled device like a smartphone, tablet, laptop or desktop PC.
 EMS students and professionals can find thousands of YouTube videos covering topics from patient assessment to emergency vehicle operations that have been uploaded by accredited EMS education programs, service providers and product distributors.
 YouTube videos are great for quickly reviewing important concepts or learning about new medical devices and procedures.

 Individuals can choose from a wide variety of other online education pay-per-view sites.
-Students pick lessons and pay as they go to earn CECBEMS-approved CE.
+Students pick lessons and pay as they go to earn CAPCE-approved CE.
 Many of the organizations that provide pay-per-view lessons also have one and two-year subscriptions for individuals.